ic3top/Avia-tickets/README.md

 * Local storage saves favourites

 To-do list:
-* Add toasts messages ✓
-* Change '_add to favourites_' button on click ✓
-* Improve dropdown (favourites) ✓
-* Adapt the application better ✓
+* bug with currency in favourites

 ## Status
 Project is: _in progress_
-(bug with currency in favourites)